neutrinojs/neutrino/packages/standardjs/README.md

 This preset uses the same middleware options as [@neutrinojs/eslint](https://neutrinojs.org/packages/eslint/#usage).
 If you wish to customize what is included, excluded, or any ESLint options, you can provide an options object with the middleware and this will be merged with our internal defaults for this preset.
-Use an array pair instead of a string to supply these options.

 By default the preset configures `eslint-plugin-react` to target the latest version of React.
 If using an older version, you must explicitly pass it as in the example below.